KTamas03/deep-learning-challenge/README.md

   - https://scikit-learn.org/stable/install.html

 ## Contributing
-  - How to create pairplots plots: https://seaborn.pydata.org/generated/seaborn.pairplot.html
-  - How to create correlation matrix heatmap: https://seaborn.pydata.org/generated/seaborn.heatmap.html
-  - How to calculate variation inflation factor: https://www.geeksforgeeks.org/detecting-multicollinearity-with-vif-python/
+  - How to define a callback to sace the model's weights every five epochs: https://www.tensorflow.org/tutorials/keras/save_and_load